wp-plugins/movies/readme.txt

 Follow-up: http://scottctaylor.wordpress.com/2010/11/28/movies-plugin-now-supports-webm/

 Latest: http://scottctaylor.wordpress.com/2010/12/07/movies-v0-4-now-with-mediaelement-support/

+== Changelog ==
+= 0.5 =
+* Doesn't load scripts and stylesheets in admin anymore, adds extra check in JS to remove any accidental error from script being loaded in the wrong context

 = 0.4 =
 * MediaElement is now the default player for Movies.
 To use VideoJS, set <code>define('MEDIA_ELEMENT', false)</code> at the top of <code>plugins/movies/movies.php</code>.
 To remove the warning about this, set <code>define('WARNING', false)</code> in the same location.